yGabrielT/yGabrielT/README.md

 # 💫 About me:
-🔭 Studied at Etec Basilides De Godoy<br>🌱 Focusing on being a better game developer a day at a time C#<br>
+🔭 Studied at Etec Basilides De Godoy<br>🌱 Focusing on being a better game developer a day at a time<br>

 # 💻 Tech Stack: